 SDHC partners with local agencies to operate a transitional housing program using flat subsidies paired with supportive services offered by the selected provider agency.
 The service-providing agency creates and maintains a site-based waiting list while SDHC audits the list to ensure Fair Housing compliance.
-If the Coordinated Entry System (CES) in conjunction with the Vulnerability Index-Service Prioritization and Decision Assistance Tool (VI-SPDAT) is utilized to inform referral decisions, the waitlist component of program administration is eliminated.
+If the Coordinated Entry System (CES) and its vulnerability assessment process is utilized to inform referral decisions, the waitlist component of program administration is eliminated.